Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "A practical way to fit face yoga into before-skincare timing" belongs in the blog because it explains the decision before the download.
-For "A practical way to fit face yoga into before-skincare timing", the reader may be in a missed-session streak where the next action should be easier, not harsher, and the job is to notice whether the article is making a smaller action clearer.
-This article gives context for "A practical way to fit face yoga into before-skincare timing", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine fit: before skincare timing" belongs in the blog because it explains the decision before the download.
+For "Routine fit: before skincare timing", the reader may be in a missed-session streak where the next action should be easier, not harsher, and the job is to notice whether the article is making a smaller action clearer.
+This article gives context for "Routine fit: before skincare timing", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway